panzi/SocialSharePrivacy/README.md

 .socialSharePrivacy([options])
 ```

 Add social share buttons to all elements in the set.
+Returns `this`.

 ### destroy